MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 # FAQ for document processing

 This article consists of frequently asked questions about the document processing model in AI Builder.
-If you don't find your question here, review the [overview of the document processing AI model](form-processing-model-overview.md) or submit your question to the [Power Automate Community for AI Builder](https://powerusers.microsoft.com/t5/AI-Builder/bd-p/AIBuilder).
+If you don't find your question here, review [Overview of the document processing AI model](form-processing-model-overview.md) or submit your question to the [Power Automate Community for AI Builder](https://powerusers.microsoft.com/t5/AI-Builder/bd-p/AIBuilder).

 ## Functionality